The difference between philosophy and concept of policy Pls quick response

 Dear Akinyemi-Morenikeji-Grace,

 Let us look at the definitions of the two words.
-The philosophy is defined as a belief (or system of beliefs) accepted as authoritative by some group whereas policy is defined as a plan of action adopted by an individual or a group.
+Philosophy is defined as a belief (or system of beliefs) accepted as authoritative by some group, whereas policy is defined as a plan of action adopted by an individual or a group.

-An organisation’s philosophy drives the organisation’s culture.
-Orientation of the action or decisions by the top management is based on the organisation’s philosophy.
-The organisation’s culture sums up the decisions or actions by the top leadership or the managers.
+Every organization, whether commercial, non-commercial, or political, needs to have a philosophy.
+The organization’s policies are based on its philosophy.
+An organization’s philosophy drives its culture.
+The orientation of actions or decisions by the top management is based on the organization’s philosophy.
+The organization’s culture sums up the decisions or actions by the top leadership or the managers.

-In contrast, policies are the guidelines on the execution of the work.
-To carry out the work some amount of delegation is necessary.
-The process delegation is achieved by the policies.
-Through policies, the top leadership guides the subordinates when to do, what to do, how to do, how much to do, who will do and what will happen if the work is not done.
-Policies need not be specific to the individual, but these are for the entire organisation or the department or employees cutting across the departments/hierarchy.
+In contrast, policies are the guidelines for the execution of work.
+To carry out the work, some amount of delegation is necessary.
+This process of delegation is achieved through policies.
+Through policies, the top leadership guides the subordinates on when to do, what to do, how to do, how much to do, who will do it, and what will happen if the work is not done.
+Policies need not be specific to the individual, but they are for the entire organization, department, or employees cutting across departments/hierarchy.

-To sum up, the organisation’s philosophy has a far wider scope.
-Before execution, the top leadership is expected to contemplate whether the proposed action or decision fits within the purview of the organisation’s philosophy.
-A few organisations appoint whistleblowers so that they bring to the notice deviations from the organisation’s philosophy.
+To sum up, an organization’s philosophy has a far wider scope.
+Before execution, the top leadership is expected to contemplate whether the proposed action or decision fits within the purview of the organization’s philosophy.
+A few organizations appoint whistleblowers to bring deviations from the organization’s philosophy to notice.

-I hope the above explanation sufficiently brings the difference between the two.
+I hope the above explanation sufficiently clarifies the difference between the two.

 Thanks,